-All grants at CCD are need-based and do not need to be repaid.
-Award amounts and eligibility depend on EFC and enrollment status.
+All grants at CCD are need-based and do not need to be repaid as long as the student passes their classes.
+Award amounts and eligibility depend on SAI and enrollment status.
 Most grant payments will be reduced if you are not enrolled full-time.
-Half-time enrollment (six or more credits) will result in receiving half or less of a grant.
 You do not need to attend full-time to receive grant funds, if eligible.